 These measurements, taken at specific points indicated by you, can be used to report and map all your findings.

-If the locator is paired to Pocket PC (or PDA) with GPS, running a compatible application such as SurveyCERT (see section 11.3) the locator will append position and time information to the data.
+If the locator is a GPS model or if paired to Pocket PC (or PDA) with GPS, running a compatible application such as SurveyCERT (see section 11.4) the locator will append position and time information to the data.